alban-read/M1-MICRO-FORTH/M1MicroForth.md

 I started this in November 2021, with a reasonable recollection of how FORTH works, no experience with AARCH64 (although I do like ARM32) and a blank screen in Visual Code.

-I have not based this on any particular FORTH design template, so it has some original ideas, for good or ill, although it is essentially the same.
+I have not based this on any particular FORTH design template, so it may have some original ideas, for good or ill, although it is essentially the same.

 I wanted to get some practice in with the ARM64 so I wrote this in assembler,  FORTH is allegedly written in FORTH normally, but hardly ever in practice.